Tekl/openthesaurus-deutsch/README.md

 The content of this plugin is based on the online thesaurus [www.openthesaurus.de](https://www.openthesaurus.de/) by Daniel Naber.

-The Python script to convert the OpenThesaurus dictionary into a dictionary plugin was developed by Wolfgang Reszel.
+The Python script to convert the OpenThesaurus dictionary into a dictionary plugin was developed by Wolfgang Kreutz.

-**Updates and further information:** [www.tekl.de](https://www.tekl.de)
+**Updates and further information:** [www.tekl.de](https://tekl.de)
 **Support and source code:** [github.com/Tekl/openthesaurus-deutsch](https://github.com/Tekl/openthesaurus-deutsch)
 **Changelog:** [CHANGELOG.md](https://github.com/Tekl/openthesaurus-deutsch/blob/master/CHANGELOG.md)
 **Donation:** [PayPal](https://www.paypal.me/WolfgangReszel)